CortexIntelligentAutomation/docs/content/en/docs/2023.5/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/prerequisites.md

 ## Licensing Requirements

-A valid CORTEX licence file and CORTEX Innovation feature identifier must be procured from Cortex.
+A valid CORTEX licence file and CORTEX Innovation feature identifier must be procured from CORTEX.
 The feature identifier is a GUID which will be used when configuring the Gateway installation.
 The licence file is needed when installing the server and it should contain that server's fingerprint.

 To get a licence file and feature identifier take the following steps: